moveit/moveit.ros.org/index.markdown

                     <div class="col-xs-12 col-lg-4 col-sm-12">
                         <h1>Why MoveIt?</h1>
                         <p>
-                            MoveIt is the most widely used software for manipulation and has been used on over <a href="https://moveit.ros.org/robots/">100 robots</a>.
-It provides an easy-to-use robotics platform for developing advanced applications, evaluating new designs and building integrated products for industrial, commercial, R&D, and other domains.
+                            MoveIt is the most widely used software for manipulation and has been used on over <a href="https://moveit.ros.org/robots/">150 robots</a>.
+It is released under the terms of the BSD license, and thus free for industrial, commercial, and research use.
                         </p>
                         <p>
                             By incorporating the latest advances in motion planning, manipulation, 3D perception, kinematics, control and navigation, MoveIt is state of the art software for mobile manipulation.